 Sense of Place

 Texas Tech offers a wide range of options for designers who require photographs for university publications.

 This archive currently contains transparencies and digital images in both black-and-white and color.
 It is regularly replenished with photos of commencement, academic activities, athletics and other events taken by the university's staff photographers.
-To review and obtain images that are right for your marketing and communication needs contact Jenna Hightower in the TTU System Communications and Marketing office at (806) 742-0057.

 When a staff or contract photographer is hired for a specific assignment, however, it is the responsibility of the individual contracting unit to cover the cost of photography within the publication budget.
 The university's staff photographers are billed to the contracting unit just as an independent photographer would be billed.